Relax-and-Recover

 8. Cleanup: Cleanup the build area from temporary files

 The configuration must define the BACKUP and OUTPUT methods.
-Valid choices are:
+Some valid choices are:

 |NAME | TYPE | Description | Implement in Phase